Snuffy2/lldap-request/README.md

 A working, but mostly proof-of-concept example, of a web page to request new LLDAP accounts with an admin page to approve or deny these requests.

-When approved, it triggers an Authelia reset password link to send an email to the user to reset (aka. setup) their password.
+When approved, it triggers an Authelia reset password link to email the user to reset (aka. setup) their password.

 Example docker-compose.yml:

 ```yaml
 services:
   lldap-request: